kmcelwee/kmcelwee/README.md

 ### Reach out!

-I'm always open to helping organizations and journalists with their technical projects!
-Since starting my work at Princeton, I've had less time for freelance work, but I'm still doing business as Brown Analytics, LLC.
+I'd like to kick back this summer, but if there's an exciting employment opportunity you'd like to tell me about, feel free to [email me](mailto:kevinrmcelwee@gmail.com).
 I'm also actively looking for opportunities to volunteer my technical skills to non-profits supporting LGBT rights 🏳️‍🌈